Foreign relations of Portugal

 Foreign relations of Portugal are linked with its historical role as a major player in the Age of Discovery and the holder of the now defunct Portuguese Empire.
 Portugal is a European Union member country and a founding member of NATO.
 It is a committed proponent of European integration and transatlantic relations.
-João Gomes Cravinho is the current Minister of Foreign Affairs of Portugal.
+Paulo Rangel is the current Minister of Foreign Affairs of Portugal.

 Historical

 Historically, the focus of Portuguese diplomacy has been to preserve its independence, vis-à-vis, the danger of annexation by Spain, and the maintenance of the Anglo-Portuguese Alliance, which officially came into being in 1386, and with the United Kingdom as a successor to England, it is still in place today.

-Other goals have also been constant such as the political stability of the Iberian peninsula and the affirmation of Portuguese interests in Europe and the Atlantic (also in the Indian and Pacific Oceans throughout different moments in history).
+Other goals have also been constant such as the political stability of the Iberian Peninsula and the affirmation of Portuguese interests in Europe and the Atlantic (also in the Indian and Pacific Oceans throughout different moments in history).